GouniManikumar12/aip-spec/README.md

-# AMXP Spec
+# AIP Spec

-AMXP is an open protocol for intent monetization in AI and agentic environments.
+AIP is an open protocol for intent monetization in AI and agentic environments.
 This repository hosts the public specification, JSON Schemas, examples, and conformance tests.

 - Docs: `docs/`